kolban-google/sftp-gcs/deployments/Readme.md

-### Note: Place All the Kubernetes Deploymnets Files here in this folder
+### Note: Place All the Kubernetes Deployments Files here in this folder